bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bugs
 * Unit dot reference consistently doesn't get passed to scroll.
 Probably Anchor needs to forward ref.
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
+* Stage dimensions act like two row menu in mobile, even when not?

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.